 Our lab is addressing challenging problems in the diagnosis and treatment of infectious diseases such as HIV and TB.
 In developing new diagnostic methods and therapeutics, we seek to exploit many of the novel physical and chemical properties of nanoscale materials.
 A few examples are highlighted below.

-The potential benefits of gold nanocrystal therapeutics were demonstrated in our lab recently with the synthesis of a multivalent gold conjugate that effectively inhibited HIV entry in T-cells.
-We have also shown that lactam antibiotics, rendered ineffective at bacterial growth inhibition due to bacterial mutation, can be converted back into potent therapeutics via appropriate design and conjugation to gold nanocrystals.
-We are currently adapting these formulations to cross the blood-brain barrier and enter other sanctuary sites.
+The potential benefits of gold nanocrystal therapeutics were demonstrated in our lab recently with the synthesis of a multivalent gold conjugate that effectively inhibited HIV entry in T-cells (see model below).

 Model of a 2.0 nm diameter gold nanocrystal therapeutic that effectively inhibits HIV entry into human T cells.